 Develop and support a quality higher and vocational education sector.
 Promote

-access to higher and vocational education and skills development training
+access to higher education, vocational education, and skills development

 The Department of Higher Education and Training derives its mandate from the

 the Higher Education Act (1997), which provides for a unified and national system of higher education